 One more important step

-Tap or click here to test that your firewall is actually working.
-These port scans will make sure you’re keeping bad actors out of your system.
+Tap or click here to test that your firewall is working.
+These port scans will ensure you’re keeping bad actors out of your system.

 3. Remove extra browser add-ons and hosts files in Windows

 Most browser extensions are safe-to-use tools that enhance your internet experience, but some are malicious.
 Regularly comb through your list of extensions and remove any you don’t recognize or don’t use anymore.

 In Chrome: Visit the Chrome Web Store menu to see a list of all your currently installed extensions.
 Remove them by clicking Remove from Chrome.
 Click the Library tab and delete the extension from there as well.

 In Firefox: Click on the three-line menu button and click Add-ons, followed by Extensions.
 Scroll through the list of extensions and click the three-dot icon next to the extensions you want to remove.
 Select Remove to delete them from your browser.

 In Safari: Choose Safari > Preferences, then click Extensions.
 To turn off an extension, deselect its checkbox.
 To uninstall an extension, select the extension and click the Uninstall button.

 Tip in a Tip: When it comes to browsers, some are better than others.
 Tap or click here for a comparison of Chrome, Safari, Firefox, Edge and Tor.

 Windows users should check the host file to see if attackers have made any unusual configurations.
 This file can override your DNS and redirect URLs to different locations, like malicious websites.